OUR JOURNEY SO FAR

 The first step towards the reintroduction of aviation services at a reopened Plymouth airport will be what is known as General Aviation (GA).
 GA includes all aviation activities other than scheduled passenger air services and includes private and chartered business aircraft, air taxis, VIP movements, light aircraft and pilot training and a range of helicopters including military, Police, Search and Rescue (SAR), air ambulance, light freight for local business, transplant organ movements among others.
 Plymouth was historically a busy GA airport and there is good future business to be had from aircraft movements, parking, hangarage and fuel sales.

 This activity will sit alongside the hosting of fixed base operators (FBOs) that may include aviation engineering and aircraft operators.
 It will also allow Plymouth airport to build up its aviation support services including rescue and fire-fighting (RFFS) and air traffic services (ATS).
-In turn a relicensing of the site will prepare the way for the reintroduction of passenger services.
+In turn a relicensing of the site will prepare the way for the reintroduction of passenger services at a later stage.

-Most importantly, FlyPlymouth’s plans for GA are fully self-funding and require zero subsidy from either the local authority or Government.
+Most importantly, FlyPlymouth’s plans for GA are fully privately-funded and require zero subsidy from either local authority or national Government.

 This phase of the plan is in-line with Government policy, with local planning policy and we believe will support many of Plymouth’s economic, employment, skills and training and social enterprise objectives.
 Plymouth airport really will help deliver the objective of becoming a vibrant European waterfront city.